guardianproject/info/content/blog/2017-06-01-fdroidserver-ux-testing-report.md

 #### Feedback:

   * Once understood the issue of file permissions on the remote server, is easy to address the download of the update.
-  * It&#8217;s easy once you know how to configure file permissions.
+  * It’s easy once you know how to configure file permissions.
-  * Replaying of the same issue of permissions and the error &#8220;Download unsuccessful&#8221;, then resolved by knowing how permissions are handled on the remote server.
+  * Replaying of the same issue of permissions and the error “Download unsuccessful”, then resolved by knowing how permissions are handled on the remote server.
-  * It is missing in the documentation that before doing &#8220;fdroid server update&#8221; the permissions of the files to be served can be changed locally since they are transmitted to the remote server with the same local permissions.
+  * It is missing in the documentation that before doing “fdroid server update” the permissions of the files to be served can be changed locally since they are transmitted to the remote server with the same local permissions.
   * Very pleasant on the Android client side, but it should be documented the type of permissions that the files on the remote server should contain.
   * The update is loaded in the remote repo but it does not show on the
   * Fdroid client, then the participant suspects it is because of the file permissions.
 After 12 minutes the participant says that he does not know how to fix the issue and stopped the task.
 The participant suspects before notifying the failure in the task completion that the issue could be related to some commands and files created as root that creating conflicts with the tasks triggered by the server update command.</p>